-Flecked with bright Meyer lemon zest and dotted with poppy seeds, these golden biscotti are what I reach for when I’m craving an addictive crunch.
+Flecked with bright Meyer lemon zest and dotted with poppy seeds, these Meyer lemon poppy seed biscotti are what I reach for when I’m craving an addictive crunch.
 I usually find myself in that situation around 3:00 every afternoon, when a little snack is needed to offset the vat of coffee (ok, cup) I’ve inhaled.

 Equally good with tea, the citrus adds nice floral notes to the cookies.
 For another variation, swap the poppy seeds with a half cup chopped almonds.

 Meyer lemon poppy seed biscotti are buttery and delicious!
 Golden and crisp, these cookies are perfect for dunking in coffee or tea.

 - 1 1/2 Tbsp Meyer lemon juice

 - 2 3/4 cups flour

 - 1/4 tsp salt

 - Place Meyer lemon zest and sugar in a food processor and pulse for 1 minute.
 Combine lemon-sugar, butter, Amaretto, lemon juice, vanilla, and poppy seeds in a large bowl, stirring until smooth.
 Whisk in eggs one at a time.
 Stir in flour, baking powder, and salt just until incorporated; cover dough and chill for 30 minutes.